dfelinto/blender-manual/manual/lighting/lamps/spot/buffered_shadows.rst

    Buffer Shadow set to Deep

-:guilabel:`Deep` Shadow buffer supports transparency and better filtering , at the cost of more memory usage and processing time
-   :guilabel:`Compress`: Deep shadow map compression treshold
+Deep Shadow buffer supports transparency and better filtering , at the cost of more memory usage and processing time :guilabel:`Compress`: Deep shadow map compression treshold